elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     /dev/sdb1 20508* 20000 25000 47:59 4 0 0

-Notice the grace column has already started and it&#8217;s at 47:59 hours.
+Notice the grace column has already started and it's at 47:59 hours.
 So I went over the soft limit, but what will happen if I go over the hard limit.
-Let&#8217;s create another file with a size of 5MB and that will go above the hard limit:
+Let's create another file with a size of 5MB and that will go above the hard limit:

     [user1@rhel01 test]$ dd if=/dev/zero of=dd2 bs=1M count=5
     sdb1: write failed, user block limit reached.